-Refer to notes 4(c)(iii) and 19 of the consolidated financial statements.
+Refer to notes 4(b) and 18 to the consolidated financial statements.

 The Group recognises expected warranty costs for products sold principally at the time of sale of the product or when it is determined that such obligations are probable and can be reasonably estimated.
-As disclosed in note 19 to the consolidated financial statements, the ending warranties provision balance is US\$62.3 million as at December 31, 2019.
+As disclosed in note 18 to the consolidated financial statements, the ending warranties provision balance is US\$56.6 million as at December 31, 2020.
 Management estimates the amount that will eventually be required to settle such obligations and those estimates are based on a variety of factors.

 We obtained an analysis prepared by management of the individual warranty provisions at the beginning and ending of the year and the movement in such provisions.
 We then agreed this analysis to the amounts recorded in the general ledger and tested significant reconciling items to supporting documentation.
 We tested a sample by performing the following:

-- We recalculated the mathematical accuracy of the provision calculation (product volume multiplied by the estimated repair cost per unit). - We traced the volume data to the related sales records for each product selected for testing, also determining whether the provision for the selected product was recorded in the appropriate period.
+- We obtained an understanding of the management's internal control and assessment process of provision for warranty and assessed the inherent risk of material misstatement by considering the degree of estimation uncertainty and level of other inherent risk factors such as complexity, subjectivity, changes and susceptibility to management bias or fraud. - We recalculated the mathematical accuracy of the provision calculation (product volume multiplied by the estimated repair cost per unit). - We traced the volume data to the related sales records for each product selected for testing, also determining whether the provision for the selected product was recorded in the appropriate period.